 The shift in attention limned in Hearing Difference leads to a different understanding of the body, intersubjectivity, communication, and cross-cultural relations, confirming it as a critically important contribution to contemporary Deaf studies.

-Kanta Kochhar-Lindgren is Assistant Professor, Interdisciplinary Arts and Sciences Program, University of Washington, Bothell, WA.
+Kanta Kochhar-Lindgren is an assistant professor in the Interdisciplinary Arts and Sciences Program at the University of Washington.

 ISBN 978-1-56368-377-0, 6 x 9, 184 pages, references, index